 Reasons for Choosing Bridgestone Dueler D694

 For me the tyres had to be all terrain and had to be light truck construction.
 Light truck so that they are more durable and able to withstand the strain of a heavily loaded vehicle and resist punctures and sidewall damage.
 Although light truck tyres may not have a higher load rating then a passenger tyre equivalent, light truck tyres are designed for a more arduous duty – carrying heavy loads all the time.
 They have greater tread depth, thicker under-tread rubber, heavier duty steel belts, thicker sidewalls and thicker beads.
 The other requirement for me was all terrain tyre – this means a strong 4WD spec tyre with a tread pattern that isn’t too aggressive.
-Touring around Australia means mostly highway work, so I wanted a tyre with good tread life that would wear evenly on tarmac, be quiet at cruising speed and provide the best possible fuel efficiency.
+Mud tyres or aggressive tread patterns in general perform worse in every application except mud.
+I wanted a tyre with good tread life that would wear evenly on tarmac, be quiet at cruising speed and provide the best possible fuel efficiency.
 The offroad work that I do is mostly gravel, sand and rocks, where tread pattern doesn’t make much difference.
 So all terrain made sense for my requirements.

 I researched for light truck all terrain tyres with a good reputation for strength and durability.
 There’s plenty of options and I’m sure many do a good job.
 For me it came down to either the Bridgestone Dueler D694 or the BFGoodrich All Terrain T/A – a choice that many have considered before me.
 There’s plenty of discussion online to read about and heaps on American sites where the Duelers are called Bridgestone Revo 2.
 There wasn’t much between the Duelers and the BFGoodrich All Terrain T/A. Both seem to be a good tyre.
 The Bridgestone I have seen used often in mining which adds weight to its reputation.
 So I went for the Bridgestone.